JD KING’S PASSIONATE AND DYNAMIC TRIBUTE TO ELVIS PRESLEY

 JD KING (formerly known as ‘This Is Elvis’) offers his clients several different Elvis tribute shows to choose from.
 He can, for instance, perform as Elvis from the 50s, 60s, of 70s.
 Of all of the UK Elvis impersonators working now, Mr. Devereaux is the most respected and renowned.
 You will not be disappointed with any of his performance packages!

-Hailing from Brighton (UK) Jim Devereaux has over the past 15 years built an international reputation for his incredible recreation of the King.
+Hailing from Brighton (UK) Jim Devereaux has over the past 15 years built an international reputation for his incredible recreation of the King covering his greatest hits including Hound Dog, Blue Suede Shoes, Suspicious Minds and The Wonder of You.
 A lifelong actor/singer and Elvis fan, Jim has created the most authentic and enjoyable Elvis tribute you will find anywhere.
 Featuring all of Elvis’ classic songs from the 1950s Rock ‘n’ Roll to the 1970s Las Vegas jumpsuits.

 No matter what your favourite Elvis song or performance era – JD King’s Elvis tribute show will recreate it in a truly authentic and entertaining way for you and your guests.